rhyslwells/Data-Archive/content/standardised/Database schema.md

 2. Performance Impact: A good schema can significantly ==improve query performance==, reducing processing ==time== and ==cost==, and simplifying query complexity.

-3. [[Data Modelling]]: Despite being considered an old concept, data modeling remains crucial for creating effective schemas, particularly in the context of big data and analytics.
+3. [[Data Modeling]]: Despite being considered an old concept, data modeling remains crucial for creating effective schemas, particularly in the context of big data and analytics.

 4. Iterative Process: Developing a data warehouse schema involves iterative refinement, starting with interviews to create a [[conceptual data model]], which is then tested and refined through multiple iterations before being implemented.